seek4science/seek/index.md

 ## About FAIRDOM

 SEEK is being developed and funded as part of the [FAIRDOM](http://fair-dom.org) initiative.
-SEEK is a component of the FAIRDOM suite, which also include [openBIS](http://fair-dom.org/openbis).
+SEEK is a component of the FAIRDOM suite, which also includes [openBIS](http://fair-dom.org/openbis).

 ## About SEEK